FPRI BMB Ukraine: 20 dead in missile strike on Vinnytsia

 “What is this, if not an open act of terrorism?"
 Ukrainian President Zelenskiy said in response to the attack.

 Strikes continue in many areas across the country, but the Donetsk region is the hardest-hit.
 In Chasov Yar, residents were trapped under rubble after a rocket hit an apartment building, killing at least 48.
-Several volunteers were killed in a shelling of a humanitarian center in the Shakhtyorsk district.
+Several volunteers were killed in a shelling of a humanitarian centre in the Shakhtyorsk district.

-“The entire frontline is under relentless shelling,” head of the Donetsk military administration Pavlo Kyrylenko reported.
+“The entire front line is under relentless shelling,” head of the Donetsk military administration Pavlo Kyrylenko reported.
 The city of Sloviansk, believed to be Russia’s next target, is “shelled day and night,” Kyrylenko said.

-In support of Ukraine, the US pledged an additional $400mn in military aid, including new artillery ammunition and four more High Mobility Artillery Rocket Systems.
-“This is a steady drumbeat now, and it is a long-term commitment to Ukraine,” a senior official for the US Department of Defence said.
+In support of Ukraine, the US pledged an additional $400mn in military aid, including new artillery ammunition and four more High Mobility Artillery Rocket Systems (HARMS).
+“This is a steady drumbeat now, and it is a long-term commitment to Ukraine,” a senior official for the US Department of Defense said.

 Meanwhile, Russia continues to struggle with military recruitment.
 Hundreds of conscientious objectors have refused deployment or resigned, some assisted by lawyers.